ASTM F963-17 Children’s Product Safety Standard: An Overview

 2. Design for compliance

-Toy importers and manufacturers are required to identify which parts of the ASTM F963-17 are applicable to their products and incorporate this knowledge when they design them.
-There is no such thing as “accidental” compliance with ASTM F963-17.
-In order to pass a test against, say, small parts or electrical safety, a product must be designed for it.
+Toy importers and manufacturers must identify which parts of the ASTM F963-23 apply to their products and incorporate this knowledge when they design them.
+There is no such thing as “accidental” compliance with ASTM F963-23.
+For instance, to pass a test against small parts or electrical safety, a product must be designed for it.

-Therefore, it is important that importers and manufacturers keep in mind the relevant sections while designing their products.
+Therefore, importers and manufacturers must keep in mind the relevant sections while designing their products.
 This might include requirements for:

 a.
 Small parts